ZitongBo/ZitongBo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a four year undergraduate student from [Institute of Software, Chinese Academy of Sciences](https://www.is.cas.cn/).
+I am a fourth-year PhD candidate from [Institute of Software, Chinese Academy of Sciences](https://www.is.cas.cn/).
 My research interest includes Real-time System, Embedded AI, and Reinforcement Learning.
 I am very fortunate to be advised by Prof. Ying Qiao of Human-computer Interaction technology and intelligent information processing Laboratory.

 I used to work with Prof. [Junliang Xing](https://pi.cs.tsinghua.edu.cn/lab/people/jlxing/en/) at Institute of Automation, Chinese Academy of Sciences.
 We have won third and fourth place in the CIG2017 and AIIDE2018 StarCraft AI competitions.
 I am a grand master-level StarCraft player and very passionate about using AI technology to play games.